 - 1. Don't break because of AWS: The automation must not break if the AWS website is down, or if AWS drastically changes the documentation. - 2.
-Replicability: Two git clones that build the SQLite database should always have the same results - 3.
-Easy to review: The repository itself should contain easy-to-understand and easy-to-view documentation, which the user of - This means no JSON files with complicated structures, or Binary files (the latter of which does not permit git diff) in the repository. - This helps to mitigate the concern that open source software could be modified to alter IAM permissions at other organizations.
+Replicability: Two git clones that build the SQLite database should always have the same results - - This means no JSON files with complicated structures, or Binary files (the latter of which does not permit git diff) in the repository.